crowdwave/arniesmtpbufferserver/README.md

 # Arnie - SMTP buffer server in ~ 100 lines of async Python

-### Project status:

 Created 17 Oct 2021 by Andrew Stuart andrew.stuart@supercoders.com.au

 License: MIT

 **Requires minimum Python 3.8**

-This is  NEW project, it is not battle tested!
-Use at your own risk.
-This server is written to meet my own personal needs - as such I do not need to, want to, nor can I afford to write tests.

-Arnie is not intended to be a professional production quality email server ...... it's for technically experienced people who know what they are doing and are happy to read the Python code and accept the risks.

-I wrote Arnie because I got frustrated using complex queueing systems simply to buffer outbound SMTP emails.
-I'd rather spend time writing this than spend the same time debugging Celery configuration.

 ## Purpose of Arnie.